Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 • Work together on different sections

-• Store accessibly so both can find it
+• Store accessibly so it's easy to find

-• Discuss naturally as part of household management
+• Discuss naturally as part of household life

 This isn't about: